AhmedZaki918/Baking-App/README.md

 - Material design 1.2.1 (https://developer.android.com/guide/topics/ui/look-and-feel)
 - Espresso 3.3.0 (https://developer.android.com/training/testing/espresso)

+## Features
+- Layout for tablet
+- Videos for each recipe.

 ## Setup

 To run this project, install it by download or clone.